Properadic coformality of spheres: Pre-Calabi--Yau algebras with vanishing copairing

-Combining \cref{thm:dualPreCY} with \cref{thm:holstein}, for any Poincar\'e duality space with local system coefficients $(X,[X]])$, we have $n$-pre-CY structures on $A = C_*(\Omega X,R)$ that are compatible with the orientation.
-Recall that $n$-pre-CY structures are algebra structures over the dg dioperad $\calV^{(n)}_\infty$, which is a cofibrant resolution of the graded dioperad $\calV^{(n)}$ of \cite{poirier2019koszuality}.
-As mentioned in the introduction, for this class of algebras the question of formality is not interesting, due to the following result. \begin{theorem} Let $(X,[X])$ be of dimension $n \ge 1$ and $\QQ \subset R$.
-None of the $\calV^{(n)}_\infty$-algebra structures on $A = C_*(\Omega X,R)$ compatible with $[X]$ are formal. \end{theorem} \begin{proof} Consider any $n$-pre-CY/$\calV^{(n)}_\infty$ whose $m_{(2)}$ component is compatible with the smooth CY structure.
+However, it turns out that for the class of algebras we are interested in, the question of formality as $\calV^{(n)}_\infty$-algebras is not interesting, due to the following result. \begin{theorem} Let $(X,[X])$ be a local Poincar\'e duality pair of dimension $n \ge 1$.
+None of the $n$-pre-CY algebra structures on $A = C_*(\Omega X,R)$ that are compatible with $[X]$ are formal. \end{theorem} \begin{proof} Consider any $n$-pre-CY whose $m_{(2)}$ component is compatible with the smooth CY structure.
 Compatibility implies that the class of $m_{(2)}$ is nonzero in $HH^n_{(2)}(A)$.
 Suppose for the sake of contradiction that $(A,m)$ is formal as a $\calV^{(n)}_\infty$-algebra, that is, that there is a zig-zag of $\calV^{(n)}_\infty$-quasi-isomorphisms between $(A,m)$ and its homology with induced $\calV^{(n)}$-structure $(H,n)$.
 In particular, this implies that \begin{enumerate} \item $A$ is formal as an $A_\infty$-algebra, by giving a zig-zag of $A_\infty$-quasi-isomorphisms between $(A,m_{(1)})$ and $(H,n_{(1)})$, and \item the classes $[m_{(2)}] \in HH^n_{(2)}(A)$ and $[n_{(2)}] \in HH^n_{(2)}(H)$ are identified by the isomorphism on Hochschild homology induced by this zig-zag. \end{enumerate} However, since $n \ge 1$ and $H$ is concentrated in non-negative homological degree, the element $n_{(2)}$ vanishes, contradicting the fact that $[m_{(2)}]$ is nonzero. \end{proof}

+As a result, it would not make much sense to define coformality of local Poincar\'e pairs in terms of $\calV^{(n)}_\infty$-algebra structures.
+We propose the setting of $\calY^{(n)}_\infty$-algebra structures as a better setting for this definition.
+We first identify which structures to associate to a pair. \begin{definition} Let $(X,[X])$ be a local Poincar\'e pair.
+A $\calY^{(n)}_\infty$-algebra structure $\varphi$ on $A = C_*(\Omega X,R)$ is \emph{compatible} with $[X]$ if it corresponds under \cref{prop:isomorphismCodioperads} to a compatible $n$-pre-CY structure.
+Likewise, a $\calY^{(n)}$-algebra structure on $H_*(A) = H_*(\Omega X,R)$ is \emph{compatible} with $[X]$ if it is induced by a compatible $\calY^{(n)}_\infty$-algebra structure on $A$. \end{definition}